 The Sho-In Dojo

-Because this dojo operates as a club, new members must attend an 8-class trial period.
-Then, current active members vote on membership.
+Prospective members must attend an 8-class trial period, after which current active members informally vote on admission.